 Find out more

-Secondment is defined as the event of sending employees for a long period to work in a place other than a one specified in the employment contract concluded between the parties of the employment relationship.
-Thus, the obligation of the Polish employer is to change the terms of the employment contract, e.g. in the additional annex to the contract.
-This is a main difference between a business trip and secondment, because a business trip does not require the employee’s consent, while the conditions of the secondment must be accepted by the employee.
+Secondment is defined as the phenomenon of sending employees for a longer period to work in a place other than that specified in the original employment contract.
+Therefore, the employer is obliged to formally change the terms of the employment contract, e.g. in the form of an additional annex to the contract.
+This is the key difference between a business trip and a delegation, because while a business trip does not require the employee’s consent, the terms of the delegation must be accepted by the employee.

-Unfortunately, practice shows that there are still doubts – when an employee’s work in a place other than the employer’s registered office should be considered as a business trip, and when it should be treated just like a secondment.
-This is undoubtedly due to the fact that the time frame of the business trip has not been specified directly by a Polish law regulations.
+In practice, doubts often arise as to when an employee’s work in a place other than the employer’s headquarters should be considered a business trip and when it should be considered a delegation.
+This is due to the lack of a clear definition of the time frame of a business trip.

-The accepted three-month period of a business trip is based on the regulation concerning the need to formally change the contract.
-According to Art.
+The assumed three-month period of a business trip is based on the regulation regarding the need to formally change the contract.
+Pursuant to Art.
 42 § 4 of the Act – Labor Code:

-Notice of termination of the current terms and conditions of work and pay is not required in cases when an employee is assigned work other than that specified in the contract of employment for a period not longer than 3 months in a calendar year, if justified by the employer’s needs, unless this reduces the employee’s remuneration and is inappropriate to the employee’s qualifications.
+Termination of the current working or remuneration conditions is not required if the employee is entrusted, in cases justified by the employer's needs, with work other than that specified in the employment contract for a period not exceeding 3 months in a calendar year, if this does not result in a reduction in remuneration and corresponds to the employee's qualifications.

 The series of “12 Rules of the Cross-Border Secondment of Employees” consists of the following articles: